Weighted diffeomorphism groups of Banach spaces and weighted mapping groups

 and from this we easily conclude the assertion.
 We could apply the mean value theorem because the line segment $\{x + t \eta(x) : t \in [0,1]\}$ is contained in $\UF + \VF$ since $\VF$ is balanced.

 \refer{enum1:kompo_1x0->0_stetig} For $x \in \UF$ we have

 We discuss the summands separately.
-For the first summand, we can apply the mean value theorem (\refer{prop:MWS_f"ur_FC1_Abb}) because we assumed that the line segment $\{t \eta(x) + (1-t) \eta_0(x) : t \in [0,1]\}$ is contained in $\VF$, and get
+For the first summand, we can apply the mean value theorem (\refer{prop:MWS_FC1_Abb}) because we assumed that the line segment $\{t \eta(x) + (1-t) \eta_0(x) : t \in [0,1]\}$ is contained in $\VF$, and get

 By applying the mean value theorem, which is possible because $\VF$ is balanced, the second summand becomes: